gist-rs/anyrag/PLAN.md

 The final application will be composed of several key architectural pillars:

 -   **`core-access` Crate**: A dedicated workspace crate that will serve as the central authority for all identity, authentication (AuthN), and authorization (AuthZ) logic.
+It manages the persistence and retrieval of both authenticated users and a deterministic "Guest User" for unauthenticated operations.

 -   **Metadata-Driven Search Engine**: A high-performance, multi-stage search pipeline that ensures speed and relevance.
 The flow is:
     1.  *Query Analysis*: An LLM extracts key entities from a user's query.